Buy Self-help legal documents

-Any decisions made by the courts or the Department of Child, Youth and Family Services involving children and their care will put the needs of the child first.
+Any decisions made by the NZ courts or Oranga Tamariki - Ministry for Children involving children and their care will put the needs of the child first.
 Accordingly, a child who has been adopted has certain important rights.

 Adopted children have the same rights as natural children and the same claims on their adoptive parents' estate.
 For example, if a child's adoptive parent dies without leaving a will (dying "intestate") the rules governing what happens to the parent's property will apply to that child just as they would apply to natural children.

-Most adoptions are arranged by the Department of Child, Youth and Family Services, but some are arranged by private organisations.
+Most adoptions are arranged by Oranga Tamariki - Ministry for Children, but some are arranged by private organisations.

 The child's consent to the adoption is not required, regardless of how old he or she is.
 However, the adopted child's wishes will be considered when the court considers whether the adoption will promote the child's welfare and interests.
 The child's age will be a factor in determining how much weight to give his or her wishes.

-It is the Department's belief that adopted children have the basic human right to know that they are adopted.
+It is the Ministry's belief that adopted children have the basic human right to know that they are adopted.
 This is contrary to the "clean break" approach of the past.
-In assessing the eligibility of prospective adoptive parents it seems that the Department must be satisfied that the parents will at some point tell their child that he or she is adopted.
+In assessing the eligibility of prospective adoptive parents it seems that the Ministry must be satisfied that the parents will at some point tell their child that he or she is adopted.

 An adopted child's birth certificate contains only the names of the adopted parents, as they are deemed to be the legal parents.
 If it is agreed to by the adoptive parents, a child may keep his or her natural last name.